Wenxue-PKU/Wenxue-PKU/README.md

 - **Chromatin epigenetics and diseases**
   - Completed the experiment design, sequencing data analysis and organized the manuscript.
   - Illustrated the disease development in the perspective of chromatin accessibility using bioinformatics analysis and to find new targets for clinical treatment.
-- **Spatial multi-omics profiling transcriptome and proteomics dynamic in disease**
+- **Unraveling the Effects of Microenvironmental Stiffness on Cellular Responses by Integrating Spatial Transcriptomics and Nanoindentation!**
-  - Developed spatial proteomics experiment methods to reveal the spatial heterogeneity of tumor microenvironment in liver cirrhosis.
+  - Developed spatial experiment methods to reveal the tissue stiffness of tumor microenvironment in liver cirrhosis.
-  - Combined spatial proteomics analysis with spatial transcriptome to profile the cell atlas and investigate clinical treatment target.
+  - Combined spatial transcriptome analysis with nanoindentation to profile the cell atlas and investigate clinical treatment target.

 ---